chinkitp/git-intro/git.md

 040000 tree b392c2e24ac523582e4b332b19c2f1345e44dc9d    list
 ```
 ## Commit Object
-- A commit object stores information about  who saved the snapshots, when they were saved, or why they were saved.
+- A commit object stores information about who saved the current state of our repository, when they saved this, or why they saved this.
-- We can test this by viewing the contents of one of our initial commit.
+- We can test this by viewing the contents of one of our commits i.e the initial commit.
 ```bash
 $  git cat-file -p 50a6
 tree 5b68a6c2bfdeb38964cdf760c6148a05926c161e